-Volvo XC60 T8 Twin Engine hybrid - MPG, running costs & CO2
+Volvo XC60 Recharge hybrid - MPG, running costs & CO2

-While any car’s economy will be affected by how you drive it, that’s truer of the Volvo XC60 T8 hybrid than it is of most models.
-It has five driving modes: AWD, Pure, Hybrid, Power and Off Road.
-Select Pure and it’ll run on electric power only, giving you a theoretical range of 28 miles.
-If you’re able to cover your commute within this distance (which, it should be noted, is a maximum figure), you’ll use no petrol at all.
+While any car’s economy will be affected by how you drive it, that’s truer of the Volvo XC60 Recharge hybrid than it is of most models.
+Both the entry-level T6 and the more powerful T8 model have five driving modes: AWD, Pure, Hybrid, Power and Off Road.
+Select Pure and they’ll run on electric power only when there's enough charge in the battery, giving you a theoretical range up to 47 miles.
+If you’re able to cover your commute within this distance (which, it should be noted, is a maximum figure), you’ll use barely any petrol at all.

-Volvo XC60 T8 Twin Engine hybrid MPG & CO2
+Volvo XC60 Recharge plug-in hybrid MPG & CO2

-Road tax will be expensive, however: after the first year of tax (which is typically rolled into a car’s on-the-road price), the T8’s status as a £40,000-plus car means that in addition to the standard rate of £130 for hybrids, you’ll pay an extra £310 a year from years two to six, for a total annual bill of £440.
+Road tax (VED) will be expensive, however: after the first year of tax (which is typically rolled into a car’s on-the-road price), every XC60 Recharge costs more than £40,000, incurring a luxury car surcharge from years two to six, for a hefty annual bill.

 Battery charge time, range and capacity

-The Volvo XC60 has an electric-only range of 28 miles, and its 10.4kWh (kilowatt hour) batteries take between two-and-a-half to three-and-a-half hours to fully charge up from a fast charger.
-While fast chargers are relatively simple and inexpensive to have installed at your home, with a conventional three-pin domestic plug the time rises to seven hours.
-The T8’s charging cable is stored under the boot floor and plugs into a flap on its nearside wing, with the batteries being replenished via the car’s on-board charger.
+Every Volvo XC60 Recharge has a 14.7kWh battery, which takes between three to seven hours to fully charge up, depending on the power supply.
+While fast chargers are relatively simple and inexpensive to have installed at your home, using a conventional three-pin domestic plug sees the charging time increase to seven hours.
+The charging cable is stored under the boot floor and plugs into a flap on its nearside wing, with the batteries being replenished via the car’s on-board charger.

 Warranty and battery warranty

-While the XC60 T8 itself has a fairly average three-year 60,000-mile warranty, Volvo guarantees the battery pack for eight years or 100,000 miles – whichever comes first.
+While the XC60 Recharge itself has a fairly average three-year/60,000-mile warranty, Volvo guarantees the battery pack for eight years or 100,000 miles – whichever comes first.